 Excellent as underplanting for normal roses, ground cover roses are a low growing or prostrate form that have actually been around for a long time but ground cover roses have recently been promoted as ‘Carpet Roses’ and this is what they do.

 Requiring similar conditions to other roses they thrive in a humus rich moist soil and grow well in full sun to part shade, around 6 hours of sun a day is regarded as a minimum for good flowering.

 If you can arrange a position where they get morning sun, and then a little shade late in the afternoon when the sun is at its hottest they will thrive.

-Many of the new cultivars are repeat flowering providing a virtual carpet of flowers from spring through summer.
+Many of the new cultivars are repeat flowering providing a virtual carpet of flowers from spring through summer and later.
 Care is fairly easy and fertiliser and watering are similar to other roses.